 The United States Department of Labor requires businesses with fewer than 500 employees to post a notice to employees between April 1, 2020 and December 31, 2020 informing them of their rights under this act.
 The posting may be downloaded and printed here.

 On March 18, 2020, President Trump signed into law the Families First Coronavirus Response Act (the “Act”).
-The Act includes the Emergency Paid Sick Leave Act and the Emergency Family and Medical Leave Expansion Act, each of which contain paid leave requirements for employers with fewer than 500 employees at suppress appetite.
+The Act includes the Emergency Paid Sick Leave Act and the Emergency Family and Medical Leave Expansion Act, each of which contain paid leave requirements for employers with fewer than 500 employees.
 Prior alerts discussing the paid leave benefits available under both portions of the Act can be found here.